NicoVirgo1990/secure_server/README.md

 sudo ./setup.sh

-✨ What Does It Do?
+What the Script Does
-Install WireGuard

-    Updates the package list and installs WireGuard with a single command, ensuring your server is ready for secure VPN connections.

-Change Root Password
+    Installs WireGuard: Prepares your server for VPN use.

-    Prompts you to set a new password for the root user, enhancing your server’s security.
+    Changes Root Password: Asks you to set a new password for the root user.

-Create a New User

-    Asks for a new user name and creates the user if it doesn’t already exist.
+    Creates a New User: Prompts for a new user’s name and password.
-    Prompts for a password and sets it for the newly created user.

-Configure SSH

-    Modifies the SSH configuration to prevent direct root access, improving overall server security.
-    Restarts the SSH service to apply the new configuration.
+    Configures SSH: Updates SSH settings to disable root login and restarts the service.

-💬 Example Output
+Example Output

-When you run the script, you might see output like this:
+When you run the script, you’ll see messages like this:

 plaintext